gilben1/shTab/README.md

 ## How To Use
 Install the extension (see [above](#installing-from-release)).

+When installed, this extension replaces the new tab page with the shTab prompt, which allows you to enter commands to perform actions.

 All commands have an associated `help` or `man` page that can be ran by entering `help $command` or `man $command` in the shTab prompt.
 You can list all commands with `help` or `man` with no arguments.